thankyou/p2pool-phoenixcoin/README.md

     rpcport=10332
     port=10333

-Notes for Feathercoin:
+Notes for Phoenixcoin:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Feathercoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the Phoenixcoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.

 See "Notes for Litecoin" above on how to install the ltc_script module.

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net feathercoin" option.
+Run P2Pool with the "--net phoenixcoin" option.
 Run your miner program, connecting to 127.0.0.1 on port 19327.
-Forward port 19339 to the host running P2Pool.
+Forward port 19339 to the host running phoenixcoind.

-Feathercoin's use of ports could conflicts with P2Pool running on one of the Cryptocoin networks.
+Phoenixcoin's use of ports could conflicts with P2Pool running on one of the Cryptocoin networks.
 To avoid problems, add these lines to litecoin.conf and restart litecoind: